DaGooseYT/FrameGUI/README.md

 - Features VapourSynth API for ALL included filters **which doesn't extract frames before rendering, allowing a faster render time than nearly all competing software.**

 # Usage
 Documentation including the basic usage guide can be found at https://encodegui.com/docs/documentation.
-The docs for FrameGUI are still being developed and will be released soon.

 # Support
 Support for issues and directions for how to submit a proper issue/bug report are available on https://encodegui.com/support.<br />